 See the slower side of Shanghai

 Behind the modern face of Shanghai, epitomised by the futuristic skyscrapers of Pudong, lies the historic French Concession, where life goes at a slower pace.
-The charming tree-lined streets of the old Shanghai neighbourhood offers a welcome respite from the hustle and bustle of the metropolis.
-Take a stroll down this part of the city where you will find shops, restaurants where you can sample pork buns or a hot pot and mansions.
-Of course, while in Shanghai you can’t forgo a stay at The Bund, right by the waterfront.
+The charming tree-lined streets of this characterful Shanghai neighbourhood offers a welcome respite from the hustle and bustle of the metropolis.
+Take a stroll and discover shops, mansions and restaurants where you can sample pork buns or a hot pot.
+Of course, while in Shanghai you can’t forgo a visit to The Bund, right by the waterfront.

 Go on lakeside hikes in Shangri-La

 As soon you enter Shangri-La, you can taste its distinctively Tibetan and spiritual atmosphere, with plenty of gilded monasteries to visit, with one of the most well-known being the Songzanlin Monastery (also known as the Guihua Monastery).
 This magnificent building is located at the foot of Foping Mountain and houses a number of Buddhist frescoes.
 However, this isn’t just a place for art and architectural buffs and culture vultures.
 The temple is located near the Lamuyang Lake, with swathes of greenery on its banks, which is a scenic place for a gentle hike in nature.

 Explore the Old Walls of Xi’an by bike

 There is much talk about the terracotta warriors of Xi’an – and rightly so, as these life-sized clay soldiers are a sight to behold - but another historical treasure of the region is the old city walls that were built to protect a Ming dynasty emperor and have remained intact since then.
 Our favourite way of exploring this well-preserved 14th-century setting is by taking a bike ride around the city.